kavyachel/mappy/README.md

 ### Frontend

 Single-page React app with Vite.
-There's no router, the whole UI is just the map and a sidebar.
 All state lives in `App.jsx` and flows down through props.
 I avoided Redux/global state management libraries.
 Prop drilling was cleaner and more predictable for an app of this size.

 ```
 App (state owner)